 - You can always pay for these things individually, and compare costs

 - It’s not like you’d otherwise be among the first to board on a regular economy ticket; for that matter, becoming a member of AAdvantage allows you to board with group six

-Using the same example where the price difference is $15, I had a look at some add-ons on a basic economy ticket.
+Using the same example where the price difference is $30, I had a look at the cost to assign seats on a basic economy ticket.
 Standard seat assignments cost $9-10.

 Basic economy is a tool that airlines use to maximize yields.
 They know they’ll attract some people with very low fares, while they know that others are willing to pay a premium to avoid these restrictions.

 The good news is that basic economy has become much less punitive since it was first introduced, in terms of taking advantage of elite benefits, and in terms of being able to customize your experience.